 And what's really going on is the scripting.

-This is what a re-education camp looks like on a mass scale, where in the dramas, the TV shows, the movies, the cartoons, The bad guys, the child molesters, the meth dealers, the child kidnappers, the torturers, the devil worshippers, the people that are going to blow the school up, are all the gun-owning patriots that light towards Washington.
+This is what a re-education camp looks like on a mass scale, where in the dramas, the TV shows, the movies, the cartoons, the bad guys, the child molesters, the meth dealers, the child kidnappers, the torturers, the devil worshipers, the people that are going to blow the school up, are all the gun-owning patriots that like George Washington.

 Literally, if you watch television, you see it.